 1. Introduction

-The Celiveo Printer Assessment is a standalone Windows utility designed for analysis and network printer discovery.
-Its primary function is to identify printers on a network and determine their compatibility with the Celiveo 365 cloud printing platform.
+Celiveo 365 Printer Assessment is a standalone Windows application designed to analyze and discover printers across a network.
+By scanning a specified IP address range, the tool automatically identifies connected printing devices and evaluates their compatibility with the Celiveo 365 cloud printing platform.

-• Device Compatibility: Which printers can run the Celiveo On-Screen App for secure cloud print release and tracking.
+• Device Compatibility: Identify which printers can run the Celiveo Embedded On-Screen App for secure cloud pull-print, authentication, and tracking.

-• Printer Attributes: Core device characteristics such as model, color capabilities, function type, and supported paper sizes.
+• Printer Attributes: Capture essential characteristics such as brand, model, color or monochrome capability, multifunction support, and supported paper formats.

-The main interface of the Celiveo Printer Assessment is designed for simplicity and efficiency.
-A scan can be initiated in a few steps.
+The main interface of the Celiveo Printer Assessment a scan can be initiated in a few steps.

 1. Define the IP Range you wish to scan: